igarizio/py-school-match/JOSS/paper.md

-In many countries where schools cannot discriminate among student applicants (no entrance exams, no interviews, no previous grades examination, etc.), there is an occurring problem: How to assign students fairly and efficiently.
+In many countries where schools cannot discriminate among student applicants (no entrance exams, no interviews, no previous grades examination, etc.), there is always one question that cannot be answered directly: How to assign students fairly and efficiently.

 Along the years, there have been many proposed solutions to this problem.
 These vary from simple ``lotteries'' (random priority assignation) to more complex graph algorithms.